CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

    ![](media/ex1-logincomplete.png)

-1. Please make sure that you are in **labfiles** directory before running the next steps as the docker build needs to find the DockerFile to create the image.
+1. Please make sure that you are in the **labfiles** directory before running the next steps as the docker build needs to find the DockerFile to create the image.

     ```
     cd Cloud-Native-Application/labfiles/
     ```

 1. Now build the **contosotraders-carts** docker image using the Dockerfile in the directory.
-Take a note how the deployed Azure Container Registry is referenced.
+Take note of how the deployed Azure Container Registry is referenced.
 Replace the SUFFIX placeholder in the below command with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value.

     ```
      docker build src -f ./src/ContosoTraders.Api.Carts/Dockerfile -t contosotradersacr[SUFFIX].azurecr.io/contosotradersapicarts:latest -t contosotradersacr[SUFFIX].azurecr.io/contosotradersapicarts:latest